needimport

 filter

 You can use the :filter: option to imports only the needs which pass the filter criteria.
+This is a string that is evaluated as a Python expression, it is less performant than the :ids: option, but more flexible.

 Please read Filtering needs for more information.